SilverBC/KIU_Artificial_Intelligence_Course/Week 4/Notes 4.md

     <br>The perceptron hypothesis
     In this implementation, both hard and soft thresholds may be used, hard thresholds tells us Yes/No while soft thresholds additionally tell us confidence %. we will go deeper on activation functions in the next lecture.

-    <br>function, denoted as **h(x)**, is a simple binary classifier that can be used for linear classification tasks.
+    <br>Threshold function, denoted as **h(x)**, in case of hard thresholds can be a simple binary classifier used for linear classification tasks.
 It takes an input vector **x** and produces an output of 1 or 0 based on a threshold:

 $$
 h(x) = \begin{cases}